Foundations of Math

 A Foundations of Math course was also developed for teachers who work with students with significant disabilities and complex communication needs.
 The course pedagogy and philosophy are identical to Foundations of Math.
 Additionally, this course incorporates augmentative and alternative communication (AAC) strategies, video examples of instruction and assessment, and research specific to this student population.

-If you are interested in learning more, check out our full Foundations of Math video series on Youtube.
+If you are interested in learning more, check out our full Foundations of Math video series on our YouTube channel.